History of the Line

-The Weardale Railway is situated in County Durham, UK, and was part of a line which originally ran from Bishop Auckland, following the River Wear westwards to the village of Wearhead - a distance of 25 miles.
+The Weardale Railway is situated in County Durham, United Kingdom, and was part of a line which originally ran from Bishop Auckland, following the River Wear westwards to the village of Wearhead - a distance of 25 miles.
 The line was started as an offshoot of the Stockton & Darlington Railway in 1847 to transport material to the ironworks of Teesside, and by 1895 it had been extended along the dale as far as Wearhead.
 The passenger service was withdrawn in 1953 and the branch was progressively cut back a total of 7 miles to a terminus at Eastgate by 1968.
 The line was retained for freight use, transporting bulk cement from the Blue Circle works at Eastgate.
 This use also ceased in 1993, at which time the line was mothballed and threatened with lifting.
-For a more detailed history of the Railway please click here.

-"Support Weardale Railways Ltd. (now Weardale Railways CIC) to purchase or by any other means acquire the railway land, track and infrastructure currently existing between signal S36 at Cockton Hill Bridge, Bishop Auckland and Eastgate, proposed extensions thereof and the operation of trains."
+"Support Weardale Railway Limited to purchase or by any other means acquire the railway land, track and infrastructure currently existing between signal S36 at Cockton Hill Bridge, Bishop Auckland and Eastgate, proposed extensions thereof and the operation of trains."

-The A.G.M. of the Trust takes place each March where a proportion of the officers are elected on a 2-year cycle.
+The AGM of the Trust takes place each March where a proportion of the officers are elected on a 2-year cycle.
 This group meets every month to conduct the Trust's business, with sub-groups meeting as necessary.
-The minutes of the monthly meetings are open for public viewing. [ A link will be provided here in the near future to an archive of past monthly meeting minutes].
-Charitable status has been granted (Reg.
-No. 1088897) enabling the Trust to maximise its income and effectiveness.
+The minutes of the monthly meetings are open for public viewing.
+A link will be provided here in the near future to an archive of past monthly meeting minutes.
+Charitable status has been granted (Registration No. 1088897) enabling the Trust to maximise its income and effectiveness.

-The Trust has continued to support the operating company, Weardale Railways CIC, by providing voluntary support.
-The Trust also operates train services through its own subsidiary, Weardale Railway Heritage Services Ltd.
+The Trust has continued to support the operating company, Weardale Railway Limited, by providing voluntary support.
+The Trust has also operated train services through its own subsidiary, Weardale Railway Heritage Services Ltd.

 The original station building situated in Station Road still exists today it is situated on the edge of the William Cook foundry site.
 To the east across the river bridge there was an engine shed, originally built as a single road, extended to three roads and then later in life cut back to single.
 During the Second World War, Locomotion No.1 and Derwent were stored in the shed for safekeeping.
 It is still possible to locate the turntable pit hidden in the undergrowth if you look hard enough.

-Then in 2004 the station was reopened for passengers for sevices between Stanhope and Wolsingham after several years of effort by Weardale Railways Limited (later Weardale Railways CIC) assisted by the volunteers of the Weardale Railway Trust.
-It is currently used as the headquarters of The Weardale Railway Trust Ltd and is also the registered office of Weardale Railways CIC.
-Since the reopening the canopy on the down platform has been restored and a complete reconstruction of the up platform waiting room building has been carried out.
+Then in 2004 the station was reopened for passengers for services between Stanhope and Wolsingham after several years of effort by Weardale Railways Limited assisted by the volunteers of the Weardale Railway Trust.
+It is currently used as the headquarters of the Trust.
+Since the reopening the canopy on the down platform has been restored and a complete reconstruction of the 'down' platform waiting room building has been carried out.

 Frosterley was the original terminus of the railway, which opened from Witton Junction on 8th August 1847 along with a branch into the nearby Bishopley quarry complex.
 A Stockton & Darlington ceramic plaque 'J11' still exists today above the entrance to the old station building.
 It was a single platform station.